 PSA uses the valuations provided by King County and US Bank.
 As such, it does not employ separate valuations.
-Since the King County Pool is essentially a cash equivalent and the US Bank Escrow Accounts match up investment maturities with the required Deferred Sales Tax payments, the use of the five approved methods under GASB Statements 40 and 59 are not applicable
+Since the King County Pool is essentially a cash equivalent, the use of the five approved methods under GASB Statements 40 and 59 are not applicable

-Credit Rate Risk: As of June 30, 2017 and 2016 the PSA's investment in the Pool was not rated by a nationally recognized statistical rating organization (NRSRO).
+Credit Rate Risk: As of June 30, 2019, and 2018 the PSA's investment in the Pool was not rated by a nationally recognized statistical rating organization (NRSRO).
 In compliance with state statutes, the Pool policies authorize investments in U.S. Treasury securities, U.S. agency securities and mortgage-backed securities, municipal securities (rated at least "A" by two NRSROs), commercial paper (rated at least the equivalent of "A-1" by two NRSROs), certificates of deposits issued by qualified public depositories, repurchase agreements and the Local Government Investment Pool managed by the Washington State Treasurer's Office.